Parent Guardian Association

 The PGA encourages all families to get involved by contributing time to classroom needs (e.g., cutting yarn for classroom projects, donating a dish for potlucks), staff support (e.g., providing a dish for the week of staff lunches), fundraising (e.g., helping with the annual spring garage sale).

 Each classroom has a classroom coordinator to serve as the liaison between the teacher, families, and PGA.
 Parents will receive e-mails from their respective classroom coordinators highlighting volunteer opportunities, publicizing upcoming classroom or school events, and planning family gatherings.

-My husband, John and I have one daughter, Kendalyn Grace who will be in the primary community in the fall.
+My husband, John and I have one daughter, Kendalyn Grace who is in her third year, in the elementary community.
 My professional background includes Directing/Managing programs in the field of Public Health.
 We have been impressed with the family atmosphere that exists at Radmoor.
-My interest in serving, stems from my desire to see the mission of this school succeed, and continue to grow and flourish.
+My interest in serving stems from my desire to see the mission of this school succeed, and continue to grow and flourish.
 It is essential that we take the responsibility of preparing our children for their future, seriously.
 In my opinion, humanities ultimate goal is to leave the world better than the way we found it.
 My goal is to see that Montessori Radmoor program maintains its commitment to excellence for today and tomorrow.
 “Service is the rent we pay for living on this earth”.

 Angelica Kim – Treasurer